CellProfiling/cam_acq/README.rst

 Configure
 ---------
 All options are configurable from the config file and overridable from the command line.
-To set the imaging directory from the config file, use the imaging_dir yaml key.
 See below for example options to set in the configuration file config.yml.

 ::

-  imaging_dir: '/image_export'
   host: localhost
   port: 8895
   last_well: 'U11--V07'